 Private or NHS antenatal classes?

 There are blogs, groups, sites and books dedicated to helping you prepare for your baby’s arrival.
 The NHS provides some free classes which I would advise anyone to attend as they give a good grounding in what to think about.
-The NHS are stretched for resources though and often can’t provide the in depth support and knowledge which they might like to.
+The NHS is stretched for resources though and often can’t provide the in-depth support and knowledge which they might like to.

 How much do antenatal classes cost?